awsdocs/amazon-cognito-developer-guide/doc_source/signing-up-users-in-your-app.md

 If you choose this option, Amazon Cognito doesn't send verification codes when users sign up\.
 Choose this option if you are using a custom authentication flow that verifies at least one contact method without using verification codes from Amazon Cognito\.
 For example, you might use a pre sign\-up Lambda trigger that automatically verifies email addresses that belong to a specific domain\.
 If you don't verify your users' contact information, they may be unable to use your app\.
 Remember that users require verified contact information to:
 **Reset their passwords** — When a user chooses an option in your app that calls the `ForgotPassword` API action, Amazon Cognito sends a temporary password to the user's email address or phone number\.
 Amazon Cognito sends this password only if the user has at least one verified contact method\.
 **Sign in by using an email address or phone number as an alias** — If you configure your user pool to allow these aliases, then a user can sign in with an alias only if the alias is verified\.
-For more information, see [Aliases](user-pool-settings-attributes.md#user-pool-settings-aliases)\.
+For more information, see [Customizing sign\-in attributes](user-pool-settings-attributes.md#user-pool-settings-aliases)\.

 1. Choose your **Attributes to verify**:
 **Send SMS message, verify phone number**